Ermedin Demirović: VfB Stuttgart

 In July 2024, Demirović moved to VfB Stuttgart on a four-year deal.
 He debuted officially for the side in the DFL-Supercup fixture against Bayer Leverkusen on 17 August.
 A week later, he made his league debut against SC Freiburg and managed to score a goal.

-He debuted in the UEFA Champions League away at Real Madrid on 17 September.
+Demirović debuted in the UEFA Champions League away at Real Madrid on 17 September.
 Two months later, he scored his first goal in the competition against Red Star Belgrade.
 Demirović scored his first career hat-trick in a victory over VfL Bochum on 5 April 2025.
 He won his first trophy with the club on 24 May, by beating Arminia Bielefeld in the DFB-Pokal final.

+Demirović scored his first UEFA Champions League hat-trick in a 3–1 win over Viking on 9 September 2026, becoming only the second Bosnian to score a hat-trick in the Champions League, after Edin Džeko did so in 2018.

 International career

 Demirović represented Bosnia and Herzegovina at all youth levels.

 In November 2018, he received his first senior call up, for a 2018–19 UEFA Nations League B game against Austria and a friendly match against Spain, but had to wait until 24 March 2021 to make his debut in a 2022 FIFA World Cup qualifier against Finland.

-On 23 September 2022, in a 2022–23 UEFA Nations League B tie against Montenegro, Demirović scored his first senior international goal, which secured the victory for his team.
+On 23 September 2022, in a 2022–23 UEFA Nations League B tie against Montenegro, he scored his first senior international goal, which secured the victory for his team.

+In June 2026, Demirović was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the opening group fixture against Canada on 12 June.

 Personal life

 Demirović married his long-time girlfriend Sandra in September 2024.
 Together they have a daughter named Leana.

-He is a practising Muslim; together with international teammates Jusuf Gazibegović, Haris Tabaković, Nihad Mujakić, Haris Hajradinović, Dženis Burnić, Sead Kolašinac, Enver Kulašin, Nail Omerović, Benjamin Tahirović, Osman Hadžikić and Ermin Bičakčić he visited a mosque in Ilidža during the national team's concentration.
+He is a practising Muslim; together with international teammates Amar Dedić, Tarik Muharemović and Dženis Burnić he visited a mosque in Sarajevo during the national team's concentration.